Dance Program Career Options

 Dance Therapy and Physical Therapy: The Dance Therapy Association defines dance therapy as the therapeutic use of movement to further the emotional and physical integration of a person.
 This healing art integrates psychology and movement and is transformative for both patients and clinicians.
 Physical Therapy rehabilitates those who have been injured.
 Knowledge gained through dance is invaluable to helping those whose movement capabilities have been hampered, both physically and mentally.

 Dance Medicine and Science: The Dancer Wellness initiatives at EU Dance emphasize the emerging field of Dance Medicine and Science and the importance of understanding dancers as performing athletes.
 Students are encouraged to pursue this avenue by assisting in the latest research or participating in biomechanical study and analysis as well as considering graduate degrees in Dance Medicine and Science.
+Please consider joining our Student Dance Medicine and Science Club!

 Performance and Choreography: Dancing and creating dances for existing dance companies as well as forming new dance performance groups are fulfilling careers that involve making art.
 Performers and choreographers have the ability to impact people with the expression of their work.